 72% of participants didn’t know the real reasons why customers buy from them.

-They were consistently ignoring the three foundational pillars of MEDDPICC® : Why Anything, Why Us, and Why Now.
+They were consistently ignoring the 3 whys of MEDDIC which are the three foundational pillars of MEDDPICC® : Why Anything, Why Us, and Why Now.

 When these three questions are left unanswered, a rep isn’t truly selling—they are just taking orders.